Understanding Mortgage Life Insurance

 Frequently Asked Questions

 Is mortgage life insurance the same as PMI?
 No, these are completely different products serving distinct purposes.
 Private mortgage insurance (PMI) protects the lender if you default on your loan and is required when you put down less than 20% on a conventional mortgage.
 Mortgage life insurance is optional coverage that pays off your mortgage if you die.
-PMI offers you no death benefit and serves only the lender's interests in case of loan default, while mortgage life insurance provides a death benefit but only to pay off your specific mortgage.
+As a 2026 update, PMI and FHA MIP premiums are now deductible as part of the mortgage interest deduction under the One Big Beautiful Bill Act, while mortgage life insurance premiums remain non-deductible.

 Can I switch from mortgage life insurance to term life insurance?
-Yes, you can purchase a term life insurance policy at any time and cancel your mortgage life insurance policy.
-However, you'll need to qualify for term life through the underwriting process, which includes a health evaluation.
-It's wise to secure the new term policy and ensure it's active before canceling your existing mortgage coverage to avoid any gaps in protection.
-Many people discover they can get more coverage for less money by making this switch, especially if they're in good health.
+Yes, you can purchase a term life policy at any time and cancel your mortgage life insurance policy.
+With accelerated underwriting now standard in 2026, healthy applicants can often get approved in 24 to 48 hours with no medical exam.
+Always secure the new term policy and confirm it's active before canceling your existing mortgage coverage to avoid any gaps in protection.

 What happens to my mortgage life insurance if I refinance or sell my home?
 Most mortgage life insurance policies are tied to your specific mortgage and lender, meaning coverage typically ends when you refinance or sell your property.
-This lack of portability represents a significant disadvantage compared to term life insurance, which remains in force regardless of your housing situation or whether you move to a new home.
-If you refinance, you'd need to purchase a new mortgage life policy at your current age, which would likely cost more than your original policy.
+This lack of portability represents a significant disadvantage compared to term life insurance, which remains in force regardless of your housing situation.
+If you refinance, you'd need to purchase a new mortgage life policy at your current age, which would likely cost more than your original.

 How much life insurance do I need to cover my mortgage?
-Rather than matching your coverage exactly to your mortgage balance, financial experts recommend using the DIME method (Debt, Income, Mortgage, Education) to calculate your total family needs.
-This typically results in coverage of 10-15 times your annual income, which covers your mortgage plus other family expenses, income replacement for survivors, and children's education costs.
-For example, someone earning $75,000 annually should consider $750,000-$1,125,000 in coverage, even if their mortgage is only $300,000.
+Rather than matching coverage exactly to your mortgage balance, financial experts recommend using the DIME method (Debt, Income, Mortgage, Education) to calculate total family needs.
+This typically results in coverage of 10 to 15 times your annual income, which covers your mortgage plus other family expenses, income replacement, and children's education.
+For example, someone earning $75,000 annually should consider $750,000 to $1,125,000 in coverage, even if their mortgage is only $300,000.